Soneeca/Soneeca/README.md

 - 📫 How to reach me: pedroian@usp.br
 - 😄 Pronouns: He/Him

-Undergraduate of University of São Paulo in Electric Electrical Engineering
+Undergraduate of University of São Paulo in Electrical Engineering

 Living in São Paulo